Notes on the Geography of Australia: Newman

 Selling houses to their occupants means that over time the houses evolve to suit personal tastes.
 Do you think the neighbors approve of this?
 Much as I like it, I bet they don't.

-Now we're talking: mowing the lawn is a breeze, though the fencing gets in the way.
+Now we're talking: mowing the lawn is a breeze, though the fence gets in the way.
 It gets in the way of any breeze, too, which actually is a bit of problem.

 You don't see a lot of people enjoying their yards.